autogluon/autogluon/docs/tutorials/multimodal/object_detection/prepare_watercolor.md

 person
 ```

-You can also generate the `labels.txt` file automatically by running the following command in its root path (under folder `watercolor`)
+In Unix system, you can also generate the `labels.txt` file automatically by running the following command in its root path (under folder `watercolor`)

 ```
 grep -ERoh '<name>(.*)</name>' ./Annotations | sort | uniq | sed 's/<name>//g' | sed 's/<\/name>//g' > labels.txt